Certifications

 As a candidate for this certification, you’re a developer who works with finance and operations apps in Microsoft Dynamics 365 to implement and extend applications that meet the requirements of a business.
 You provide fully realized solutions by using: Standardized application coding patterns Extensible features External integrations As a candidate for this certification, you do the following: Develop business logic by using X++.
 Create and modify finance and operations app reports and workspaces.
 Customize the UI.
 Provide endpoints and APIs to support Microsoft Power Platform apps and external systems.
 Perform testing.
 Monitor performance.
 Analyze and manipulate data.
 Manage implementations by using application lifecycle management (ALM).
 You also create technical designs and implementation details, and implement permission policies and security requirements.
 You should have a deep knowledge and experience using the underlying framework, data structures, and objects associated with the finance and operations solutions.
 You should have experience with products and services that include Microsoft Visual Studio, Azure, Dataverse, Power Platform Admin Center, Power Apps, Power Automate, Azure DevOps, Lifecycle Services tools, Postman, GitHub, Microsoft 365, reporting tools (for example, SQL Server Reporting Services [SSRS], Power BI), and SQL Server Management Studio.

 As a candidate for this certification, you are a Microsoft Dynamics 365 professional who advises stakeholders and translates business requirements into secure, scalable, and reliable solutions.
 You should have knowledge of the Dynamics 365 ecosystem and Microsoft Power Platform.
 You must have deep understanding of Dynamics 365 apps and copilots and AI used in Dynamics 365 apps.
 In addition, you must have extensive domain knowledge in one or more industry verticals.
 This role requires understanding how decisions affect the overall solution.
-Important The English language version of this certification will be updated on March 19, 2025.
-Review the study guide linked in the Certification resources section for details about upcoming changes.
+Important The English language version of this certification was updated on March 19, 2025.
+Review the study guide linked on the Exam MB-700 page for details about recent changes.

 - Certification